ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

 - `propertyID`: `propertyID` is the unique string identifier, using this you will be able to fetch the property which provides the necessary data to fetch the secret.

 - `secretsManagerObject`: `secretsManagerObject` is an {{site.data.keyword.secrets-manager_short}} variable or object which will be used for getting the secrets during the secret property evaluation.
-For more information on how to create a {{site.data.keyword.secrets-manager_short}} object, see [here](https://cloud.ibm.com/apidocs/secrets-manager?code=go).
+For more information on how to create a {{site.data.keyword.secrets-manager_short}} object, see [here](https://cloud.ibm.com/apidocs/secrets-manager?code=go){: external}.

 #### Evaluate a secret property
 {: #ac-go-evaluate-a-secret-property}